StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 ## Introduction

-A common App feature is the display and manipulation of similar data items in form of lists or cards.
+A common feature in mobile apps is the **display** and **manipulation of similar data items** in form of lists or cards.
-Android favours the separation of rendering data items from their actual model data and therefore deploys the concept of **adapters** to link the display of data items (the *View* in the MVC-Pattern) to their actual data (the *Model* in the MVC-Pattern).
+Android favours the **separation** of rendering data items from their actual model data and therefore deploys the concept of **adapters** to link the display of data items (the *View* in the MVC-Pattern) to their actual data (the *Model* in the MVC-Pattern).

-The [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html) is a new [ViewGroup](https://developer.android.com/reference/android/view/ViewGroup.html) that is prepared to render any adapter-based view in a similar and more resource-efficient way.
-It is the successor of ListView and GridView, and it can be found in the latest support-v7 version.
-One of the reasons is that RecyclerView has a more extensible framework, especially since it provides the ability to implement both horizontal and vertical layouts.
+The [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html) is a new [ViewGroup](https://developer.android.com/reference/android/view/ViewGroup.html) that is prepared to **render any adapter-based view** in a similar and more resource-efficient way.
+It is the *successor* of ListView and GridView, and it can be found in the **latest support-v7 version**.
+One of the reasons is that RecyclerView has a more **extensible framework**, especially since it provides the ability to implement both horizontal and vertical layouts.
 Use the RecyclerView widget when you have data collections whose elements change at runtime based on user action or network events.

 ![RecyclerView](./figures/recycler_view/recycler_view.png)_A list being displayed using the `RecyclerView` (Source: [Google](https://developer.android.com/design/material/images/list_mail.png))_